vidarrio/DD2525/lab3/Report.md

 }
 ```

-We then registered the receiver in the ´onCreate´ method with intent filters for the actions we want to listen to.
+We then registered the receiver in the ´onResume´ method with intent filters for the actions we want to listen to.
 In this case, we checked for the relevant addresses to filter in the Location application.

 The adresses where:
 - `tcs.lbs.weather_app.WeatherBroadcastReceiver` for the inter-app broadcast